-Perched high on a cliffside plot in Bowen Hills, a suburb just north of Brisbane’s CBD, La Scala is the private residence of architects Ingrid Richards and Adrian Spence.
-Drawing upon four years of collected ideas, Richards and Spence desired to create a house where the outside space acted solidly as its centrepiece.
-The resulting dwelling – a section of which was resolved with a sketch by Ingrid on a paper napkin while the on holidays – evokes snapshots of the Mediterranean and Central and South America, its bare masonry standing out under Queensland’s famed blue skies.
+Perched high on a cliffside plot in Bowen Hills, a suburb just north of Brisbane’s CBD, La Scala is the private residence of Ingrid Richards and Adrian Spence of Richards and Spence.
+Drawing upon four years of collected ideas, the architects desired to create a house where the outside space acted solidly as its centrepiece.
+The resulting dwelling – a section of which was resolved by Ingrid with a sketch on a napkin while on holidays – evokes snapshots of the Mediterranean and Central and South America.
+Its bare masonry standing out under Queensland’s famed blue skies.

-In all, the home represents a defiant inversion of the norm.
+The home represents a defiant inversion of the norm.
 “Our town planning regulations are very prescriptive in the way that they assume you are going to put a house in the middle of the block and have a yard around it – and we wanted to do the opposite,” says Adrian.
 Placing emphasis on the outdoors and specifying raw, light concrete blocks for the construction were appropriate choices in a city that basks in seemingly endless sunshine.
-The bold material choice also marks a continuing theme for the architecture practice who has employed near-whitewashed concrete blocks in other designs, including the Calile Hotel, with both aesthetics and a sense of sustainability in mind.
+The bold material choice also marks a continuing theme for the architecture practice who has employed near-whitewashed concrete blocks in other designs, including the Calile Hotel, with both aesthetics and sustainability in mind.

 “For our work in Brisbane, we’ve tended to use a light-coloured masonry,” says Adrian.
 “I think that’s because we feel it’s appropriate for the hot-weather city we’re in.”
 Longevity has also played a part in the home’s design, with Richards and Spence giving consideration to the life cycle of the building beyond their own residence, and, according to Ingrid, tapping into “the kind of sustainability that’s about not having to keep rebuilding the same thing over and over again”.